djdrysdale/digital-garden/notes/Amy Webb’s method for finding the future.md

 ---
-Title: Finding the future
+title: Finding the future
-Date: 2021-02-26
+date: 2021-02-26
-Description: Amy Webb's 6-step method for "finding the future" from The Signals Are Talking
+description: Amy Webb's 6-step method for "finding the future" from The Signals Are Talking
-Tags: literature
+tags: literature
 ---

 Amy Webb's 6-step method for "finding the future":